 Once we installed the Floyd Rose FRTS2000 system, we were ready to put it through its paces.
 For that, we plugged right into our Marshall combo amp and used our Super Badass MXR distortion pedal.
 At first, we played through several riffs and licks without engaging the bridge itself.
 Our tuning and intonation remained stable through all of our tests, so we were ready to take it up a notch.

 We then started bending gradually, as well as pulling lightly, going for subtlety on some held power chords, and our tuning held nicely throughout this first batch of tests.
-Then we gradually increased how war we took the whammy bar (in both directions), and ended up doing dive bombs aggressively.
+Then we gradually increased how far we took the whammy bar (in both directions) and ended up doing dive bombs aggressively.

 Throughout our tests, we felt comfortable with this floating bridge, as it provided an ergonomic playing experience.
 With 0.42-inch string-to-string spacing and 2.91-inch center-to-center post spacing, we felt at home with the Floyd Rose FRTS2000.

-In short, a fantastic choice for a floating bridge made for professionals that need superior tuning and stability at all times, regardless of how aggressively they use the whammy bar.
+In short, a fantastic choice for a floating bridge made for professionals who need superior tuning and stability at all times, regardless of how aggressively they use the whammy bar.

 A classic bridge for the modern player.